barisceliker1/Robot-Kinematics/README.md

 ## Homogenous Matrix
-A system of linear equations having matrix form AX = O, where O represents a zero column matrix, is called a homogeneous system.
+A system of linear equations having matrix form AX = O, where O represents a zero column matrix, is called a homogeneous system.In this project, rotation of homogeneous matrices was performed.